LUBE INDUSTRIES Srl Via dell’industria, 4 - Treia (MC) - Italy

 Applied frontally to the door, horizontal or vertical.

-The finishes of the SHADE LAB model identified as Special Lacquer (PEARLESCENT EFFECT – TEXTURE EFFECT – VINTAGE METAL EFFECT – VINTAGE BRUSHED EFFECT – OXIDIZED LIQUID METAL) represent the result of a handcrafted process, performed manually by specialized decorators.
-After an initial painting phase, specific treatments are applied to create a unique and valuable effect.
-Depending on the chosen finish, the processing phase can blend or expand the texture of the paint on the flat surface or edges.
-The more or less evident surface effects are therefore an intrinsic characteristic of the product, effectively making each piece unique and exclusive.
+The finishes of the SHADE LAB model identified as Special Lacquered (PEARL EFFECT – TEXTURED EFFECT – VINTAGE METAL EFFECT – VINTAGE BRUSHED EFFECT – OXIDIZED LIQUID METAL) are the result of an artisanal process, carried out manually by specialized decorators.
+After an initial painting phase, specific treatments are applied to create a unique and refined effect.
+Depending on the chosen finish, the processing phase may blend or spread the coating texture across the flat surface or along the edges.
+The more or less pronounced surface effects therefore represent an intrinsic characteristic of the product, making each piece unique and exclusive.

-The presence of any discolorations (e.g., spots, light/dark areas, scratches, and irregularities of various kinds, etc.) should not be considered a defect, but rather the guarantee of a handmade product.
-Similarly, color variations, especially following the addition of new elements to an existing kitchen or any replacements, are among the natural aspects of the product*.
+The presence of any discoloration (e.g. spots, light/dark areas, scratches, and irregularities of various kinds, etc.) should not be considered a defect, but rather a guarantee of a handmade product.
+Likewise, color variations, especially following the addition of new elements to an already installed kitchen or any replacements, are part of the natural characteristics of the product*.

-Therefore, these peculiarities cannot be a reason for complaint.
+Therefore, these peculiarities cannot be grounds for complaint.

-* In case of defects along the edges of the doors (small chips or paint defects), it is preferable to consider, if possible, repairing the defect rather than replacing the element.
+* In the event of defects along the edges of the doors (small chips or paint defects), it is preferable to assess, if possible, repairing the defect rather than replacing the component.

 Consisting of 18 mm thick melamine-faced chipboard panels in accordance with the US EPA TSCA Title VI standard (with very low formaldehyde emission).The shelves are 18 mm thick and equipped with built-in shelf supports with locking device.
 They can also be made of tempered glass (6 mm thick), grounded on the edges.